mtth/kit/README.rst

 About
 -----

 Template to get a Flask_ webapp running out of the box.
 The package comes with a functional Celery_ backend.
-The Datatables_ javascript module is also used to easily integrate interactive tables.

 Feature highlights
 ------------------

 *   Database setup is built in.
 You only need to give SQLAlchemy_ the database URI and all sessions and connections (from the app and worker) are handled.
-If MySQL_ is used as storage backend, write concurrency is also supported.
+If MySQL_ is used as storage backend, write concurrency is supported.
 A few helper classes and methods are also provided: dictionary column, custom queries, pagination.
 *   Job tracking for Celery tasks.
 *   User authentication using Google Auth is available.
 Using it only requires registering the app on the Google Auth website.
+*   The Datatables_ javascript module is also used to easily integrate interactive tables.
+*   Sleek Bootstrap_ and Jinja_ (from Flask) templating.

 Installation
 ------------